Research - Publications - Lab members and collaborators

 PISB 321, 3245 Chestnut Street, Philadelphia PA 19104

 Research in the O'Donnell lab addresses questions at multiple levels of biological organization (individuals, social groups, and ecological assemblages) and across levels of causation (genetics, organismal and social physiology, nervous system development and plasticity, and the evolution of brains and behavior).
-Some ongoing projects include comparative analysis of the evolution of brain size and brain region investment, social insect caste differences in brain investment patterns, thermal physiology of individuals and social groups across elevation gradients, and analysis of how species interactions affect mixed-foraging group assembly.
+Ongoing projects include comparative analyses of the evolution of brain size and brain region investment, social insect caste differences in brain development, thermal physiology of individuals and of social groups across elevation gradients, and analysis of how species interactions affect mixed-foraging group assembly.
 We use a diverse array of social insects (army ants, paper wasps) and Neotropical birds as study organisms.
 We are also pursuing applied work aimed at developing the non-nutritive sweetener erythritol for use in human- and mammal-safe insect control.

 What's happening in the O'Donnell lab...